JenBerlin/E-Commerce-Back-End/README.md

 This application allows - by using a back-end working with Express.js API and Sequelize to interacht with the MySQL database - an user to have a back end for a e-commerce website.
 For now - for demonstration purposes, see walkthrough video - the application code is functional on the developers machine (MySQL login/.env).

 The application itself containes a database with different tables (models) for different item categories, products and tags.
-The tables als partly linked to each other and a basic data is given by seeds files.
+The tables are partly linked to each other and a basic data is given by the seeds files.

 The User can check the database, can add, delete and update data through the commandline or rather by using a API Design Platform like insomnia.rest.